Immunizations: Questions Parents Ask

 Ask your doctor what shots your child should get.
 The U.S. Centers for Disease Control and Prevention (CDC) keeps a list of shots needed for each age group.

-Are immunizations really needed?
-Haven't we gotten rid of most diseases?
+Haven't we gotten rid of most diseases children are immunized for?

-Widespread immunizations in the U.S. have led to a sharp drop in diseases.
+Vaccinations in the United States have led to a sharp drop in diseases.
 Better living conditions have also helped, but they aren't enough to protect you from disease.

-Dangerous diseases, such as polio, still exist in other countries.
-Travelers can bring them into the U.S. So it's still very important to have your child immunized.
+And some diseases no longer found in the U.S., such as polio, still exist in other countries.
+People who travel or move to the U.S. can bring these diseases into the country.
+So it's still very important to have your child immunized.

 Is it okay to skip a shot when my child is sick?